the-artinet-project/artinet-sdk/README.md

     }
     ```

+-   **Full Deployment (Experimental):** Deploy your agent to the Artinet platform using the `fullDeployment` utility.
+    ```typescript
+    import { fullDeployment, ServerDeploymentRequestParams } from "@artinet/sdk";

+    const deploymentParams: ServerDeploymentRequestParams = {
+      name: "My Awesome Agent",
+      agentCard: { /* your agent card */ },
+      code: "/* bundled code string */",
+    };

+    const deploymentResult = await fullDeployment(deploymentParams); // Requires an ARTINET_API_KEY environment variable
+    console.log("Deployment Result:", deploymentResult);
+    ```

+-   **Dedicated Endpoints:** Once deployed your agent will be available On-Demand at its dedicated enpoint. (e.g. "https://agents.stage.artinet.io/agentId=0xabf698845743538727a81352bfcfdb724e5c2bbe3113a26362482248f9f3e5fa/.well-known/agent.json")
 -   **New Types:** To support these features, new types for server deployment requests and responses (such as `ServerDeploymentRequestParams`, `ServerDeploymentResponse`) have been added to `src/types/extended-schema.ts`.

 -   **QUICK-AGENT FAQs**
 -   Test-Agents expire after 60s (need more time? let us know @humans@artinet.io)
 -   Quick-Agents do not have access to a filesystem or networking (limited persistance & networking capabalities are on the project roadmap).
+-   Quick-Agents v0 does not support streaming, push notifications or state transition history (these capabilities are on the project roadmap).
+-   Larger deployments may cause calls to `fullDeployment` to timeout.
+In such cases check to see if the listing has been added to your account before trying to deploy again.
+-   Quick-Agent logic is public, therefore the artinet project is not liable for any sensitive material held within a deployment.
+-   v0.0.5c of the artinet platform will enable search by registrationId.

+Sign-up at [artinet.io](https://artinet.io/) to deploy your Quick-Agent today!

 ## Contributing